YZCU/OOTB/README.md

 ### 📖[**OOTB**](https://www.sciencedirect.com/science/article/pii/S0924271624000856)

-Benchmark for "**Satellite Video Single Object Tracking: A Systematic Review and An Oriented Object Tracking Benchmark**", ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS), 2024.
+The official implementation for "**Satellite Video Single Object Tracking: A Systematic Review and An Oriented Object Tracking Benchmark**", ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS), 2024.

 --------------------------------------------------------------------------------------